Sydney: Government in the present

 Sydney is the location of the secondary official residences of the Governor-General and Prime Minister – Admiralty House and Kirribilli House respectively.
 The Parliament of New South Wales sits in Parliament House on Macquarie Street.
 This building was completed in 1816 and first served as a hospital.
 The Legislative Council moved into its northern wing in 1829 and by 1852 had entirely supplanted the surgeons from their quarters.
 Several additions have been made as the Parliament has expanded, but it retains its original Georgian façade.
 Government House was completed in 1845 and has served as the home of 25 Governors and 5 Governors-General.
 The Cabinet of Australia also meets in Sydney when needed.

 The highest court in the state is the Supreme Court of New South Wales, located in Queen's Square.
 The city is also the home of numerous branches of the intermediate District Court of New South Wales and the lower Local Court of New South Wales.

 In the past, the state has tended to resist amalgamating Sydney's more populated local government areas as merged councils could pose a threat to its governmental power.
 Established in 1842, the City of Sydney is one such local government area and includes the CBD and some adjoining inner suburbs.
 It is responsible for fostering development in the local area, providing local services (waste collection and recycling, libraries, parks, sporting facilities), promoting the interests of residents, supporting organisations that target the local community, and attracting and providing infrastructure for commerce, tourism, and industry.
 The City of Sydney is led by an elected Council and Lord Mayor.

 In federal politics, Sydney was initially considered as a possibility for Australia's capital city; the newly created city of Canberra ultimately filled this role.
-Seven Australian Prime Ministers have been born in Sydney, more than any other city, including first Prime Minister Edmund Barton and current Prime Minister Anthony Albanese.
+Seven Australian prime ministers have been born in Sydney, more than any other city, including the first prime minister, Edmund Barton, and the current prime minister, Anthony Albanese.

 Essential public emergency services are provided and managed by the State Government.
 Greater Sydney is served by: